openstack/puppet-swift/README.md

 ### Class: swift::service

 This is a wrapper defined type for the swift service providers.
-It provides a centraziled location to manage and validate in put for use to the default as well as the swiftinit service providers.
+It provides a centraziled location to manage and validate input for use to the default and  swiftinit service providers.

 ####`namevar`
 The namevar/title of swift::service must be one of the swift_init_service_names listed in swift::params.pp.
-These names are parsed by the swiftinit provider to provide service management as well as template boot files.
+These names are parsed by the swiftinit provider to provide service management in addition to template boot files.

 ####`os_family_service_name`
 The distribution specific service name from swift::params.
 This name is passed to the default service provider.